Task Force 20: Invasion of Iraq

 Delta units headed north from Haditha to conduct ambushes along the highway above Tikrit, tying up Iraqi forces in the region and attempting to capture fleeing high-value targets trying to escape to Syria, Team Tank convinced Iraqi generals that the coalition main effort might be coming from the west.
 On 2 April 2003, they were engaged by half a dozen armed technicals from the same anti-special forces Fedayeen that had previously fought Task Force 7.
 Two Delta operators were wounded and the squadron requested aero medical evacuation and close-air support as a company of truck-borne Iraqi reinforcements arrived to bolster the Fedayeen assault.
 Two MH-60K Blackhawks carrying a para jumper medical team and two MH-60L Black Hawk DAPs of the 160th SOAR responded and engaged the Iraqis, which allowed the Delta operators to move their casualties to an emergency HLZ, after which they were medevaced to H-1 Air Base, escorted by a pair of A-10As.
 However, Master sergeant George Fernandez died of his wounds.
 The DAPs stayed on station and continued to engage the Iraqis, destroying a truck carrying a mortar and several infantry squads, whilst Delta snipers killed Iraqi infantryman firing on the DAPs.
 A pair of A-10As arrived and dropped 500 lb airburst bombs within 20m of Delta positions and killed a large number of Iraqi infantry who had been gathering in a wadi.
 The DAPs spotted several Iraqi units and engaged them until they were dangerously low on fuel.

 On 9 April 2003, the combined team seized an airfield near Tikrit during a night attack, one tank drove into a 40 ft deep hole and flipped, injuring one of the crew and disabling the tank, which was later destroyed by another tank to deny it to the enemy.
 By mid-April, Delta had advanced into Baghdad and "Team Tank" returned to its parent unit.

 Throughout April, TF 20 continued to raid suspected WMD sites, sometimes only hours ahead of the official Army WMD SSE team as major combat operations were winding down TF 20 transitioned to hunting HVT former Ba'athists.
-On 19 April 2003, the TF captured HVTs Mohammed Abbas, the leader of the PLF terrorist group.
+On 19 April 2003, the TF captured HVTs Mohammed Abbas, the leader of the Palestinian Liberation Front (PLF) terrorist group.
 On 25 April, captured the Iraqi deputy Prime Minister Tariq Aziz.
 TF 20 also recovered a Mi-17 Hip helicopter for later use in covert operations.